vnminin/phyloLSnoDist/README.md

-# phylo_ls_no_dist
+# phyloLSnoDist
-Phylogenetic least squares without distances paper
+This package performs phylogenetic inference under the least squares framework, but without the use of traditional evolutionary distances.